 - Maintaining effectiveness despite constant surprises and a lack of predictability

 - Communicating and interacting with others

 - Inspiring others toward a challenging future vision

 - If agility is key to the future of your company, hire and promote leaders high in agility.
 Several validated assessment tools are available to help you do this.
 The term “learning agility” has come into vogue.
 A strong learning orientation is crucial to leadership agility, but it is more complex than a single factor.

 - Avoid the agility mismatch; claiming to be agile but failing to back it up with decisive action and rapid decisions will push your most agility-capable leaders elsewhere.

-- HR often plays a role in organisational design and process efficiency.
+- HR often plays a role in organizational design and process efficiency.
 While the term “reengineering” seems to have died, the tenet behind it is relevant.
 Simplify complex processes by reducing nonvalue-added steps and layers of approval.
-This capability, often found in people with organisation development (OD) skills, can have a big impact on your company’s agility.
+This capability, often found in people with organization development (OD) skills, can have a big impact on your company’s agility.